google/opencasebook/patents.md

 license cases and the analysis in equitable estoppel cases is that implied license looks for an affirmative grant of consent or permission to make, use, or sell: i.e., a license.
 See *Stickle*, 716 F.2d at 1559, 219 USPQ at 383-84.
-Equitable estoppel, on the other hand, focuses on “misleading” conduct suggesting that the patentee will not enforce patent rights. _A.C.
+Equitable estoppel, on the other hand, focuses on "misleading" conduct suggesting that the patentee will not enforce patent rights. _A.C.
 Aukerman Co. v.
 R.L.
 Chaides Constr.
 Co._, 960 F.2d 1020, 1041-44, 22 USPQ2d 1321, 1335-38 (Fed.Cir.1992).
 In *Aukerman*, we described a typical equitable